 Additionally, long grass helps crowd out weeds and protects the soil, making it easier to maintain a healthy lawn without excessive fertilizers or herbicides.

 Final Thoughts on How to Save on Water Bills

 Although water is a necessary utility, that doesn’t mean your bill has to be expensive.

-By implementing some or all of the tips we listed above, you can see significant monthly savings on your utility bill.
+By implementing some or all of the money saving tips we listed above, you can see significant monthly savings on your utility bill.

 Conserving water isn’t only good for your wallet – it’s also good for the environment.

 Every little bit counts when it comes to preserving this precious natural resource.